YaminMahdi/Cafeteria_controlling_system/README.md

-Getting Started
+##Getting Started
 This is my first JAVA Project.

 It is all about a Library Management System.

-Folder Structure
+##Folder Structure
 Just run "src\MainApp.java".
 The workspace contains three folders, where:

-src: the folder to maintain sources
+- 'src': the folder to maintain sources
-lib: the folder to maintain dependencies
+- 'lib': the folder to maintain dependencies
-out: the folder of class file
+- 'out': the folder of class file